ManitoulinTransport/next-with-apollo/README.md

-# Full-stack Apollo + Next.js
+# Generic Apollo + Next.js stack

-Two things (should branch to separate)
-    - proof-of-concept of full-stack for MT Direct Next (v4)
-    - proof-of-concept of moving parts for either reusable half-stack (a) boilerplate or (b) framework
+Also some things specific to MT Direct 4

 Features
 - GraphQL/Apollo